richardanaya/hyperpixel/README.md

 An extremely fast pixel framebuffer using webgl via ThreeJS

+*Why is this fast?*

-Why is this fast?
-Rendering literally just takes subview of wasm's memory and pushes it to the GPU.
+Rendering literally just takes subview of wasm's memory and pushes it to the GPU via webgl.

 see the demo [here](https://richardanaya.github.com/hyperpixel)